huazai665/LGC-Net/README.md

-# LGDN
+# LGCN
-This repository for LGDN paper and code coming soon!
+This repository for LGCN paper and code coming soon!